plunify/InTime/docs/analyze.md

 ## Starting the Analysis

-Additional analysis features can be access by clicking on the button "Analyze Result" in the InTime GUI.
+To access additional analysis features, click on the button "Analyze Result" in the InTime GUI.
 ![analyze button](images/analyze/analyze_button.png)

 A new GUI below will be displayed with 5 tabs.